Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ### Pooled Dynamic Spawning

-Pooled dynamic spawning is when netcode objects (`GameObject` with one `NetworkObject` component) are not destroyed on the server or the client when despawned.
+Pooled dynamic spawning is when netcode objects (`GameObject` with one `NetworkObject` component) aren't destroyed on the server or the client when despawned.
 Instead, specific components are just disabled (or the `GameObject` itself) when a netcode object is despawned.
-A pooled dynamically spawned netcode object is typically instantiated during an already memory allocation heavy period of time (like when a scene is loaded or even at the very start of your application prior to even establishing a network connection).
+A pooled dynamically spawned netcode object is typically instantiated during an already memory allocation heavy period of time (like when a scene is loaded or even at the very start of your application before even establishing a network connection).
 Pooled dynamically spawned netcode objects are more commonly thought of as more than one netcode object that can be re-used without incurring the memory allocation and initialization costs.
 However, you might also run into scenarios where you need just one dynamically spawned netcode object to be treated like a pooled dynmically spawned netcode object.

 Fortunately, Netcode for GameObjects provides you with a way to be in control over the instatiation and destruction process for one or many netcode objects by via the `INetworkPrefabInstanceHandler` interface.
 Any `INetworkPrefabInstanceHandler`implementation should be registered with the `NetworkPrefabHandler`(for multiple netcode objects see [Object Pooling](../advanced-topics/object-pooling)) to accomplish this.